ahson01/public-stuff/notes/01 - Life/Optimized Polyphasic Sleep.md

 ---

+# WARNING : THIS IS NOT MEDICAL ADVICE, AND I'M NOT RESPONSIBLE FOR WHATEVER, YOU CHOSE TO DO WITH THIS INFORMATION.

 #### Core Components for Success:
 - **Core Sleep**: Maximize restorative efficiency with 4 hours.
 - **Naps**: Limit to 1–2 brief, refreshing naps.